norwytch/Poietikes.jl/README.md

 ### Scoring and detection

 Every fit reduces to a cost, mapped to a comparable score in `[0, 1]` (higher = better); the scale for metrical violations is calibrated against a corpus of known verse so that the metrical/non-metrical boundary lands near 0.5.
-Detection never returns a single verdict: `detect_language` and `detect_form` return **ranked candidates**, and `analyze` with `:auto` searches the `(language × form)` space and returns candidates best-first, combining language confidence with form fit. `detect_language` is built on Languages.jl's model, which recognizes dozens of languages — but it maps that answer onto Poietikes.jl' own supported set rather than reporting all of them, since analysis needs a frontend; the broader model is headroom for languages added later, not current coverage.
+Detection never returns a single verdict: `detect_language` and `detect_form` return **ranked candidates**, and `analyze` with `:auto` searches the `(language × form)` space and returns candidates best-first, combining language confidence with form fit. `detect_language` is built on Languages.jl's model, which recognizes dozens of languages — but it maps that answer onto its own supported set rather than reporting all of them, since analysis needs a frontend; the broader model is headroom for languages added later, not current coverage.
 Constraint weights are tunable and can be estimated from a labelled corpus — though clean canonical verse under-determines them, which the learner reports rather than hides.

 ### Known vs Unknown Texts